How B2B Data Creates Competitive Advantage for Go-to-Market Teams

 Assign multiple vendors to enrich fields with if/then logic for coverage

-Ensures gaps from one provider get filled by another
+Ensures gaps from one platform get filled by another

 Route and score automatically